ideen1/chatapp/README.md

 This is a bsic chat system that allows to users to chat with each other.
 It supports:
     • User availability status
     • Instant message pushing(messages will update on both users screens as soon as they are sent)
-    •

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+    • AWS Cognito for user authentication
+    • AWS GraphQL for message storage

+This project includes code from the Amplify Getting Started Tutorial available at []

+## Running Development Server

 In the project directory, you can run: